SuxinL/Notes/productivity/typing/comfort/wrist_pain.md

 -	*3*

-	[Sun Jul 23 10:13:55 PM CST 2023] UNPRACTICAL:	To avoid the pain from hands tilt backward, the keyboard needs to be lift up to the height of my chest.
+	~~[Sun Jul 23 10:13:55 PM CST 2023] UNPRACTICAL:	To avoid the pain from hands tilt backward, the keyboard needs to be lift up to the height of my chest.~~

 -	*1*
 -	*2*
 -	*6*

-	[Sun Jul 23 10:41:58 PM CST 2023] UNPRACTICAL:	The chair cannot be adjust low enough to avoid the pain from hands tilt backward.
+	~~[Sun Jul 23 10:41:58 PM CST 2023] UNPRACTICAL:	The chair cannot be adjust low enough to avoid the pain from hands tilt backward.~~

+	[Mon Jul 24 12:33:39 AM CST 2023] When combining method 3 and 6, the height of the keyboard is enough to relax wrists.

 -	*4*
 -	5